-German interrogative pronouns are used instead of nouns and pronouns in questions sentences.
-This article will demystify this topic of the german grammar once and for all.
+German interrogative pronouns are used instead of nouns and pronouns in question sentences.
+This article will demystify this topic of german grammar once and for all.

 The interrogative pronouns in German grammar are: